ChasinSpin/TSlotBroughtonMount/README.md

 The T-Slot Broughton Mount is a fixed-position AltAz telescope mount designed primarily for pre-point asteroid occultations with smaller telescopes.
 It is similar to a tripod, but easier and more precise when adjusting.
 Better than 1-arcmin precision is easily achievable in practice.

-This mount is inspired by the original Paver Mount design of John Boughton and has similar dimensions.
+This mount is inspired by the original Paver Mount design of John Broughton and has similar dimensions.

 ![T-Slot Broughton Mount](docs/images/mount.jpg)